-4.8.2 Hosting a Consortium Annual Meeting

-The host program plays a coordinating role with the Consortium Administrator in preparing for the Annual, which includes:

-Site visits to the selected hotel to confirm adequacy of the meeting space, etc.

-Recommendations for group dinners and confirming reservations

-Providing information about local attractions for meeting attendees

-Providing a Recorder to take minutes during the meeting and coordinate their final preparation with the Consortium Secretary

-Providing flip charts and an LCD projector for use during the meeting

-Accessibility to copier for any last minute handouts

 Section V

 Membership

 5.1 Application for Membership & Membership Status

 Programs that have a substantial commitment to the purpose of the National Certified Public Manager® Consortium, and which have established a development plan leading to the Certified Public Manager® designation will be considered for membership.
 Membership does not automatically grant accreditation.